hydrylmz/UnityBuildAndRunAutomation/README.md

-# Unity Build And Run Automation Scrit
+# Unity Build And Run Automation Script
 A very short but very effective script to automate your Build And Run process!

 :uk: